What is a Backlink? (Blogging SEO Basics)

 Is guest blogging still a good way to build backlinks?

-Should I buy backlinks or use cheap backlink packages?
+Should I buy backlinks to grow faster?

 New:Autoblogging + Scheduling